Vicsicard/anniewebsite/PRODUCTION-GUIDE.md

-# Self Cast Studios Client Site Production Guide
+# Annie Sicard Portfolio Site Production Guide

 ## Project Overview
-This is a production-ready template for Self Cast Studios client-facing websites.
-It is built on top of the ONE TO RULE THEM ALL CMS system and provides a standardized set of pages and components for client websites.
+This is a production-ready template for Annie Sicard's portfolio website.
+It is built on top of the ONE TO RULE THEM ALL CMS system and provides a standardized set of pages and components for the portfolio site.

 ## Site Pages Structure
 The website contains the 6 required pages: